All photos in this post are from my trip to Malta last December.

 You can learn so much about different cultures and traditions by talking to people.
 Make it a point to speak to people that live there.
 Basic English is spoken across the world, so it’s easier to communicate than you might think if you’re in a country that doesn’t speak your language.
 Hand gestures and body language also help get your message across.

-I wrote in another post Vacationing like you’re local, not to be judgmental.
+Try not to be judgmental.
 You can learn a lot by listening to others’ points of view, even if you don’t agree.

 Treat your body well